Where is Emile Heskey now?

 Highly regarded at every club he played for and one of the few players who have scored over 100 goals in the Premier League, Emile Heskey retired from playing in 2016 after two seasons playing in the Championship with Bolton Wanderers.

 Check out these great deals on replica football shirts and grab yourself a bargain.

 Throughout his career Heskey was often unfairly criticised for his lack of goals as a striker. but he was often played as a target man who job was to hold the ball up for other natural finishers.

 An example of his effectiveness in this role was during his time at Liverpool where he played alongside Robbie Fowler and Michael Owen who had his best-ever scoring record during Heskey’s four seasons at the club.

 Since retiring, Heskey has assisted with the coaching at Bolton Wanderer’s as well as a spot of media work for Premier League TV and Sky Sports.

 He is also patron for The Supercar Academy which specialises in world-class advanced driver coaching and education programmes to reduce driver’s risk of damage, injury or incident whilst driving on public roads.

 He has said that there are currently no plans to take his UEFA coaching badges as he is busy with other interests which include watching his two sons play within the Manchester City youth academy.

-In July 2017 Emile Heskey will be representing England in Star Sixes, a new six-a-side indoor international tournament at the O2 in London featuring some of the world’s most iconic footballers.
+In July 2017 Emile Heskey will be represented England in Star Sixes, a six-a-side indoor international tournament at the O2 in London featuring some of the world’s most iconic footballers.

 Follow Emile Heskey on Twitter @EmileHeskeyUK